 They are also responsible for filing all tax returns on time and as accurately as possible.
 The use of external advisors for tax return completion is also advised where local inhouse resource is not available.

-FDs should notify the Group Finance function of any specific tax issues arising in their country as soon as possible after being initially identified in order to provide input and be aware of the implications of such issues.
+FDs should notify the Group Finance function of any specific tax issues arising in their country as soon as possible after being initially identified to provide input and be aware of the implications of such issues.

 The FDs are responsible for all internal tax reporting; including maintaining and monitoring internal policies and procedures to manage tax risk and ensure: